nickpowersys/CaaR/README.md

 * indoor temperature data, and
 * local weather observations

-Although they may be recorded indepdently, data can be matched based on devices, locations and time, in order to form multi-dimensional time series.
+Although they may be recorded independently, data can be matched based on devices, locations and time, in order to form multi-dimensional time series.
 The flexible approach can easily accommodate source data using many possible column orderings and column/field names within comma- or tab-delimited text files.

 ## Motivation